Francisco Álvarez (footballer, born 2000)

-Francisco Álvarez (born 26 February 2000) is an Argentine professional footballer who plays as a centre-back for Patronato, on loan from Talleres de Córdoba.
+Francisco Álvarez (born 26 February 2000) is an Argentine professional footballer who plays as a centre-back for Argentinos Juniors.

 Career

 Club

 Álvarez's career began with San Martín in 2013, initially featuring for their youth squads.
 He first made a teamsheet for the first-team in June 2017, when he was an unused substitute for a Copa Argentina defeat to Atlanta.
 As he was for an Argentine Primera División match with Tigre on 5 February 2018, which preceded his professional debut on 12 February during a league loss away to Atlético Tucumán.

 In January 2022, Álvarez joined Argentine Primera División club Talleres de Córdoba on a deal until the end of 2026.
 On 5 June 2022, to get some more playing time, Álvarez joined fellow league club Patronato on loan for one year.

 International

 Álvarez was selected to train with the Argentina U20s in 2018, including against the senior team in March.